-One of my favorite types of contests to run on Facebook is a Facebook caption contest.
+One of our favorite types of contests to run on Facebook is a Facebook caption contest.
 This is where you put up a funny or cute picture – usually including your product line – and ask people to caption your picture.

 - This type of social media contest can get crazy high engagement and tons organic reach, and with Wishpond you can set up a photo caption contest (along with many other types of contests) simply and without a lot of tech knowledge.

-- Wishpond offers a 14 day free trial and several different packages depending on volume and features.
+- Wishpond offers a 14-day free trial and several different packages depending on volume and features.
 Prices range between $45 and $139 a month.

 - Ready-made templates include coupons, sweepstakes and personality quizzes.

-- You can create beautiful giveaway boxes with Woobox that include your branding, because Woobox has drag-and-drop features.
+- You can create beautiful giveaway boxes with Woobox that include your branding because Woobox has drag-and-drop features.

 - Woobox has a free starter plan and he plans that run between $30 and $500 a month depending on how many brand pages you want to use it on.

-- Agorapulse has several different functionalities for Facebook contests including: a Facebook photo contest app, a Facebook quiz app, a Facebook sweepstakes app, a Facebook personality test app, a Facebook instant win app, a Facebook fan app, and a Facebook coupon app.
+- Agorapulse has several different functionalities for Facebook contests including a Facebook photo contest app, a Facebook quiz app, a Facebook sweepstakes app, a Facebook personality test app, a Facebook instant win app, a Facebook fan app, and a Facebook coupon app.

 - Agorapulse offers their timeline contest for free––we can choose between a photo contest, sweepstakes or quiz for your Facebook contest.

 - For more features and more of the apps plans start at $79 a month and go to $239 a month when paid annually.